cdr-stats/cdr-stats/docs/source/getting-started.rst

 dynamic schemas.
 The goal of MongoDB is to bridge the gap between key-value stores (which are fast and scalable) and relational databases (which have rich functionality).

-Version 2.0 of CDR-Stats supports Asterisk and Freeswitch using connectors that get the CDR.
+CDR-Stats supports Freeswitch and Asterisk using connectors that get the CDR.
 Connectors for other switch systems can be built.
 Additionally CDR-Stats features a CSV upload facility so that CDR from virtually any source can be imported and analysed by CDR-Stats.